What Are The Current Green Card Photo Requirements in 2026?

 Requirement

-Plain white or off-white, no patterns or shadows
+Plain white or off-white, with no patterns or shadows

 Expression